qianyilun/simple-clock-synchronization-tcp/readme.md

-## Java Socket Programming with TCP
+# Java Socket Programming with TCP

+## Introduction
-Sockets provide the communication mechanism between two computers using TCP.
-A client program creates a socket on its end of the communication and attempts to connect that socket to a server.
+TCP socket is a communication mechanism via stream.
+A client program can create a TCP socket to connect to the socket of a server.

 When the connection is made, the server creates a socket object on its end of the communication.
-The client and the server can now communicate by writing to and reading from the socket.
+The client and the server can now communicate by writing to and reading an object (or stream) from the socket.

 The `java.net.Socket` class represents a socket, and the `java.net.ServerSocket` class provides a mechanism for the server program to listen for clients and establish connections with them.

-TCP is a two-way communication protocol, hence data can be sent across both streams at the same time.
+TCP is a two-way communication protocol.
+Data can be sent across both streams at the same time.

 ### Steps